Faculty Principal, Galen Health Fellows Living and Learning Community

 Curriculum Vitae [pdf]

-Dr. Simmons is an Associate Professor in the departments of Anthropology and Health Promotion, Education and Behavior at the University of South Carolina.
+Dr. Simmons is an Associate Professor in the departments of Anthropology and Health Promotion, Education and Behavior and is the Faculty Principal of the Galen Health Fellows Living and Learning Community at the University of South Carolina.
 David received his PhD from Michigan State University (2002) and completed a three-year National Science Foundation Postdoc at Harvard Medical School in the Department of Social Medicine, Program in Infectious Disease and Social Change (2002-2005).
 David is an active member of the American Anthropological Association (where he serves as President of the Association of Black Anthropologists), is on the Board of Directors for the South Carolina TB Association.

 ANTH 102: Understanding Other Cultures